kangk1204/Octopus-toolkit2/doc/guide.rst

 Octopus-toolkit requires appropriate sample information for each file.
 You need to specify the required information.

-If any of the selected files does not appear in the list, please check file name and format of your files.
+If any of the selected files does not appear in the list, please check the file name and format of your files.

 You must specify the following information for each sample.